Galileo Galilei: Engineering

-Self-Portrait in a Circle of Friends from Mantua by Rubens, 1602–06.
+Self-Portrait in a Circle of Friends from Mantua by Rubens, 1602–1606.
 Galilei is the third man on the left.
 The picture depicts the Aurora Borealis in the distance.

-Galileo made a number of contributions to what is now known as engineering, as distinct from pure physics.
+Galileo made a number of contributions to engineering, as distinct from pure physics.
 Between 1595 and 1598, Galileo devised and improved a geometric and military compass suitable for use by gunners and surveyors.
 This expanded on earlier instruments designed by Niccolò Tartaglia and Guidobaldo del Monte.
 For gunners, it offered, in addition to a new and safer way of elevating cannons accurately, a way of quickly computing the charge of gunpowder for cannonballs of different sizes and materials.
 As a geometric instrument, it enabled the construction of any regular polygon, computation of the area of any polygon or circular sector, and a variety of other calculations.
 Under Galileo's direction, instrument maker Marc'Antonio Mazzoleni produced more than 100 of these compasses, which Galileo sold (along with an instruction manual he wrote) for 50 lire and offered a course of instruction in the use of the compasses for 120 lire.